aces/cbrain/README.md

 portal) through a web browser.
 The arrows in the diagram show the primary request flow; responses are implied by each call.
-BrainPortal orchestrates access to data providers, persists metadata in the shared database, and delegates execution requests to one or more Bourreau instances.
-Bourreaux connect to local HPC schedulers to launch jobs on pools of compute nodes, manage working directories on shared storage, and synchronize job and file state back to the database for BrainPortal to display.
+BrainPortal orchestrates access to data providers, persists metadata in the shared database, and delegates execution requests to one or more Bourreau instances, typically over SSH/XML.
+Bourreaux connect to local HPC schedulers over SSH to launch jobs on pools of compute nodes, manage working directories on shared storage, and synchronize job and file state back to the database for BrainPortal to display.
 Bourreaux can also fetch and stage data from providers as part of backend task execution.

 ## BrainPortal